galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 * *Link:*
   * [MiModD NacreousMap](http://mapping-by-sequencing.vm.uni-freiburg.de:8080/)
 * *Domain/Purpose:*
-  * This server exposes the NacreousMap mapping/plotting tool of MiModD for users of MiModD who do not want to install the required dependencies (R and rpy2) for graphical output from this tool on their local system.
-[MiModD](http://www.celegans.de/en/mimodd) is a comprehensive software package for the identification and annotation of mutations in the genomes of model organisms from whole-genome sequencing (WGS) data.
+  * NacreousMap mapping/plotting tool of MiModD for users of MiModD who do not want to install the required dependencies (R and rpy2) for graphical output from this tool on their local system.
 * *Comments:*
+  * [MiModD](http://www.celegans.de/en/mimodd) is a comprehensive software package for the identification and annotation of mutations in the genomes of model organisms from whole-genome sequencing (WGS) data.
   * [CloudMap](https://usegalaxy.org/cloudmap) users can replot data produced with the Hawaiian Variant Mapping tool using the NacreousMap engine to obtain optimized (much smaller files that display faster) plots.
   * To install the complete MiModD package for use as a command line tool or for integration into any local Galaxy follow the [installation instructions](http://mimodd.readthedocs.org/en/latest/INSTALL.html) in the [MiModD User Guide](http://mimodd.readthedocs.org/en/latest/).
 * *User Support:*